superctr/MDSDRV/doc/dma.md

-Furthermore, on PAL systems, it is not possible to determine if we are actually in vblank from just reading the vcounter, since it wraps around to a value (0xCA) that indicates an active scanline (since it is lower than 0xE0, which is when Vblank is normally started).
+Furthermore, on PAL systems, it is not possible to determine if we are actually in vblank from just reading the vcounter, since it wraps around to a value (`0xCA`) that indicates an active scanline (the vblank is normally started when the vcounter reaches `0xE0`).
+This method also would not work if double interlace mode (Sonic 2 two-player mode) is enabled, since in that case the vcounter bits are rotated.

 Because of this, it is possible that the DMA protection will trigger more than once in the same vblank period, and if we already told the